azimuttapp/azimutt/libs/serde-aml/docs/namespace.md

 They are made to match most of the DBMS structures which have hierarchical levels.

-Each level is optional and when defining a database object, they can be added in front of it, from the lower to the higher.
+Each level is optional.
+When defining a database object, they can be added in front of it, from the lower to the higher.

-Here is some examples:
+Here are some examples:

-- `users` defines the users entity with no hierarchy level
+- `users` defines the users entity with no hierarchical level
 - `public.users` defines the users entity inside the public schema
 - `core.public.users` defines the users entity inside the public schema and core catalog
 - `analytics.core.public.users` defines the users entity inside the public schema, core catalog and analytics database